crodier/software-blog/_posts/2025-03-20-a-software-velocity-quest.md

 software process is hygenic enough, and are wrong.

 If you ask the developers
-who work on one project, what can we do to improve this, the answer is never, "first, we must improve this systems sofware development process, our system, because the software development process we ourselves practice is unhygenic."
+who work on one project, "What can we do to improve velocity?".

+The answer never is, "first, we must improve the systems software development process, our system, because the software development process we ourselves practice is unhygienic."
 Why is this, why don't they say it?

 The developers are close to the system, working on it every day.
 Because they can be productive after